csci4555/pyyc-labs/README.md

 where `mytests` is the directory with your compiler tests.
 Make sure you have [pytest] installed.
 You might want to consider using [pipenv] to manage your dependencies and Python environment.

 Then, to run a program compiled from your compiler.
-You need to do something like following, which is the sequence that the autotester follows:
+You need to do something like the following, which is the sequence that the autotester follows:

 - Build the run-time system (if it is not already built).
 ```bash